-Here is The Land Of Wanderlust’s list of 15 offbeat things to do while in the town of Daramshala, the home of the Dalai Lama and his people in exile from Tibet.
+Here is The Land Of Wanderlust’s list of 15 offbeat things to do while in the town of Dharamshala, the home of the Dalai Lama and his people in exile from Tibet.

 1. Walk to Dharamkot village:

-The walk to the basecamp and a night stay at Tirund is a must do for anyone who is a nature enthusiast.
-A pleasant hike through the jungle trail and the night sky at Tirund makes the 3 hour long hike a must do while in Dharamshala.
+The walk to the basecamp and a night stay at triund is a must-do for anyone who is a nature enthusiast.
+A pleasant hike through the jungle trail and the night sky at Tirund makes the 3-hour long hike a must-do while in Dharamshala.

 Shopping in Mcleodganj matches to none other in the country where ancient Tibetian items are sold at a very nominal price.
 One can also find unique artifacts in each of these stalls all across the streets.
 From unique lock and keys to handmade books, Mcleodganj has something to offer for everyones taste.
 Considering the huge variety one must also be good at bargaining while shopping at Mcleodganj.